AtlasOfLivingAustralia/delma/README.md

 ## Basic usage

-The basic use case for `elm` is to import metadata to a tibble, for example from a markdown file:
+The primary use case for `elm` is to import metadata into a tibble.
+This can be done from a markdown file:

 ``` r
 x <- system.file("example_data",